-- □ Availability, in all fair executions, - □ Atomic consistency, in fair executions in which no messages are lost.

-Proof.
-Main idea: In the asynchronous model an algorithm has no way of determining whether a message has been lost, or has been arbitrarily delayed (atomic consistency when no messages are lost => atomic consistency in all executions => violation of Theorem 1).

-- For the sake of contradiction assume that there exists an algorithm A that always terminates, and guarantees atomic consistency in fair executions in which all messages are delivered. - Theorem 1 implies that A does not guarantee atomic consistency in all fair executions, so there exists some fair execution of A in which some response is not consistent.
-I.e., at some finite point α in execution the algorithm A returns a response that is not atomic consistent. - Let α ' be the prefix of ending with the invalid response.
-Next, extend α ' to a fair execution α '', in which all messages are delivered.
-The execution α '' is now a fair execution in which all messages are delivered.
+- □ Availability, in all fair executions, - □ Atomic consistency, in fair executions in which no messages are lost. - Proof.
+Main idea: In the asynchronous model an algorithm has no way of determining whether a message has been lost, or has been arbitrarily delayed in the transmission channel. - For the sake of contradiction assume that there exists an algorithm A that always terminates, and guarantees atomic consistency in fair executions in which all messages are delivered. - Theorem 1 implies that A does not guarantee atomic consistency in all fair executions, so there exists some fair execution of A in which some response is not consistent.
+I.e., at some finite point α in execution the algorithm A returns a response that is not atomic consistent. - Let α' be the prefix of ending with the invalid response.
+Next, extend α' to a fair execution α'', in which all messages are delivered.
+The execution α'' is now a fair execution in which all messages are delivered.
 However this execution is not atomic.
 Therefore no such algorithm A exists.

 - In the real world, most networks are not purely asynchronous

 - Partially Synchronous Networks

 - Each node in the network has a clock

 - □ All clocks increase at the same rate

-- □ The clocks are not synchronized
+- The clocks are not synchronized

 - ⇒ Clocks = timers = can measure how much time has passed

 - □ Can be used for scheduling

 - Every message is either delivered within a given, known time t{msg} or it is lost